 WWOOFing is a great way to learn about and experience organic lifestyles while you travel, working on a variety of farms and smallholdings of all shapes and sizes throughout the world.

-You have a choice of thousands of hosts and you can you can check out each one before you decide if they’re right for you.
+You have a choice of thousands of hosts and you can check out each one before you decide if they’re right for you.

 A fee is required to register and become a WWOOF member in whichever country you are planning to visit.
 The price will obviously vary from country to country.

-You could be doing anything from planting native trees to herding cattle, getting ankle deep in organic cow poo or picking organic fruits to building a chicken coop.
+You could be doing anything from planting native trees to herding cattle, getting ankle-deep in organic cow poo, or picking organic fruits to build a chicken coop.
 The list is endless and the choice of location is yours from smallholdings to 1000+ acre farms.

-If you’re looking for a specific experience, simply filter your search on the official site.
-That’s right, you can search to work with llamas or harvesting grapes!
+If you’re looking for a specific experience, filter your search on the official site.
+That’s right, you can search to work with llamas or harvest grapes!

 Generally, WWOOFing is volunteering in return for food and accommodation but some hosts will offer paid work.
 If so, arrange a rate beforehand and state whether it is paid by the hour or by the job completion.
 It’s also worth asking your hosts if they know of any paid work in the surrounding farms/areas.

 The obvious benefits are the savings you will gain from free accommodation and food.
 These savings can be put to good use to travel elsewhere and to spoil yourself with the occasionable luxury after spending a week or so on a farm!